Skip to Content

 • External dimension: 6’4″ wide x 8’1″ deep x 7’7″ tall

-This wooden garden shed brings a touch of Britain to your location.
-The storage shed is large and tall enough to house all your garden tools with extra room to spare.
-To assemble, it may require more than one person, as well as a little professional help, and it takes roughly 1 to 2 days to assemble including foundation construction time.
-The tongue and groove flooring is solid and great, which will fit perfectly on your constructed foundation.
-However, you’ll be required to supply your shingles for the roof as it does not come with these.
+It may require more than one person and a little professional help, and it takes roughly 1 to 2 days to assemble, including foundation construction time.
+The tongue and groove flooring is solid and plentiful, fitting perfectly on your constructed foundation.

 Rubbermaid Outdoor Vertical Storage Shed